futuretap/InAppSettingsKit/README.md

 Notifications
 -------------
 There's a `kIASKAppSettingChanged` notification that is sent for every changed settings key.
-The `object` of the notification is the userDefaults key (NSString*).
-The `userInfo` dictionary contains the new value of the key.
+The `object` of the notification is the sending view controller  and the `userInfo` dictionary contains the key and new value of the affected key.

 Dynamic cell hiding